Join us for a Summer School on environmental and computational neuroscience!

 • Prof. Dr. Viktor Jirsa, Institut de Neurosciences des Systèmes, Aix-Marseille University, Marseille, France

-• Dr. Elli Polemiti, Berlin Institute of Health, Charité Universitätsmedizin, Berlin, Germany
+• Dr. Elli Polemiti, Medical Faculty, University of Heidelberg, Germany

 • Prof. Gunter Schumann, Centre for Population Neuroscience and Stratified Medicine (PONS) at ISTBI, Fudan University, Shanghai, China and Charité University Medicine, Berlin, Germany